coconutswallow/Guides/_monsters/Cauchemar.md

 image_credit: "Art by Petar Milivojevic / Hawthorne Dream Mash 2021"
 ---

+## Cauchemar

 Nothing lasts forever, and the formations that arise in the Region of Dreams are especially ephemeral.
 When a desert can change to an ocean as quick as a thought, one could almost abandon the concept of permanence altogether.

 Nevertheless, when a dreamscape discorporates into undifferentiated dream-stuff, it is possible for a small part to coagulate together into something more resilient and stable.
 Of course, without any external stimulus, even these forms are prone to breaking apart at a moment's notice.

 Occasionally, however, a denizen of the Region of Dreams will gather together a curated selection of these dream-stuff fragments.
 By combining solidified parts chosen from dreams (or dreamers) sharing similar qualities, it is possible to create something greater than the sum of its parts: a sapient consciousness consisting entirely of dream-stuff.

 #### Living Nightmares
 A **cauchemar** is a creature composed of dream-stuff harvested from the dreams of the hateful, the selfish, and the cruel.
 Typically, it is created with the intent of using it as a servant or something akin to a pet; this goal rarely comes to fruition, as a cauchemar is an intelligent creature, and resents being beholden to another's orders.

 Left to its own devices, a cauchemar wanders the Region of Dreams, searching for unsuspecting dreamers to terrorize.
 Luckily for the dreamers in question, this behaviour has no ramifications for a physical body, so long as the cauchemar stays within the Region of Dreams.
 This matters to the cauchemar little: traumatizing dreamers is, after all, its own reward.

 #### Psychic Leeches
 Though not capable of freely travelling between the planes, cauchemars can be transported by others.
 Outside the Region of Dreams, a cauchemar is faced with a unique challenge posed by its inherently unstable biology.
 Dream-stuff is as rigid as a sand dune, and a creature composed of dream-stuff is at perpetual risk of fading into nothingness without a constant supply.

 Fortunately for the cauchemar, leaving its home plane is not an automatic death sentence.
 A cauchemar can keep itself stable by feeding off the psyches of others.
 It is alarmingly well-adapted to feeding in this manner.
 A lapse as simple as forgetting the location of one's keys can be all the opening a cauchemar needs to leech energy away from a nearby creature.
 Indeed, entire households have perished from this, withering away with dementia-like symptoms as an unnoticed cauchemar assaulted their waking and sleeping minds.

 #### Unusual Nature
 The cauchemar doesn't require air, food, drink, or sleep.
 However, if outside the Region of Dreams, it requires a consistent diet of mental energy from hapless victims for sustenance.
 To gain the benefits of a long rest, it must either spend the entire rest in the Region of Dreams or have gained temporary hit points using its **Pernicious Feeding** trait in the past 24 hours.

 For every 24 hours the cauchemar goes without benefiting from a long rest, it must succeed on a DC 15 Constitution saving throw or suffer 2 levels of exhaustion.

 ___
 > ## Cauchemar